Ryan Kalil: College career

 Kalil attended the University of Southern California, where he played for the USC Trojans football team.
 He was a 2005 Sports Illustrated All-American, won the USC Trojans' Bob Chandler Award in 2005 and Courage Award in 2004, and was on the watch list for the Lombardi Award.

 Kalil was on the official watch list for the Rimington Trophy for the top college football center and the Outland Trophy watch list for the best lineman.
 He was named to the 2005 and 2006 Pac-10 coaches and Rivals.com All-Pac-10 team First Team.
 He was a Pro Football Weekly All-American choice and a Rivals.com second-team All American and SI.com honorable mention All-American.

 Kalil was voted "lineman of the year" by his Trojans teammates and won the 2006 Morris Trophy.
 He was invited to play in the Senior Bowl prior to the 2007 NFL Draft.

 In 2003, Kalil and the Trojans finished the regular season 11–1 and ranked No. 1 in the AP and coaches' polls.
 However, USC was left out of the BCS championship game after finishing third in the BCS behind Oklahoma and LSU.
 The Trojans went to the Rose Bowl and played University of Michigan.
 That 2003 season saw split national champions, as LSU won the BCS title, while USC was crowned champion by the AP.
-Kalil appeared in two BCS Championship Games: 2005’s win against the University of Oklahoma and 2006’s loss to University of Texas.
+Kalil appeared in two BCS Championship Games: 2005's win against the University of Oklahoma and 2006's loss to University of Texas.

 Professional football career

+Pre-draft

 Kalil ran the 40-yard dash in 4.94 seconds at the 2007 NFL Combine and bench pressed 225 pounds 34 times.
-His performances at the combine and the Senior Bowl impressed scouts and led many analysts to project he would be selected in the first or second round of the 2007 NFL Draft.
+His performances at the combine and the Senior Bowl impressed scouts and led many analysts to project he would be selected in the first or second round of the 2007 NFL draft.